-Allie Auton Flaunts Cleavage & Killer Body In A Sexy Lingerie
+Allie Auton Flaunts Cleavage & Killer Body In Sexy Lingerie

 The sunlight that came in from the windows beside her made her flawless complexion appear glowing in the shot.
 Tiled floors and walls made up the background of the snapshot.

-Allie wrote a lengthy caption where she wrote something about her new year plans.
+Allie wrote a lengthy caption about her new year plans.
 She also promoted her ebooks and that she was having a sale for a day.

 For the snap, the influencer opted for a sleek, straight hairstyle.
 She tucked some sections of hair behind the ears and let the long strands cascade down her back.
 She accessorized with a pair of dainty earrings and had her nails painted with a light polish.